 Students are assigned research projects from the Kansas Supreme Court and the Office of Judicial Administration and employ a variety of methodologies to conduct thorough research and concisely convey their findings to the court.

-The Public Policy Clinic undertakes in-depth, balanced policy studies in response to requests from public officials.
-Individual students, or teams of students, supervised by the clinic director, prepare the research reports.
-Designed to give students practical experience in applying analytical policy methods to public policy issues.
+The Public Policy Practicum undertakes in-depth, balanced policy studies in response to requests from public officials.
+Individual students, or teams of students, supervised by faculty, prepare the research reports.
+The course is designed to give students practical experience in applying analytical policy methods to public policy issues.